-How do you calculate how many metrics I have?
+How do you decide how many metrics I have?

 We only bill for active metrics.
-A metric is active when a datapoint is received for that metric during the billing period.
+A metric is active when a datapoint is received for that metric.
 You should feel free to add and remove metrics while debugging technical issues, since these will not have any long-term pricing impact.

 How does invoicing work?

 Since we bill based on active metrics, Instrumental billing is backward-looking.
 At the end of your billing period, we calculate the number of active metrics per day during the period and multiply by your plan's price-per-metric.
 To avoid surprises, we will notify you if we detect a significant increase in your metric usage.

 That depends!
 We generally recommend that everyone have visibility into servers, external systems, application performance, and the most important key functions of your application.

 Basic server monitoring using InstrumentalD takes about 30 metrics per server, depending on the number of disks and network adapters.
 Using InstrumentalD to monitor services like MySQL and Redis is 5-20 metrics per instance, depending on the service.
 Basic application monitoring using Metrician creates 10 metrics but can easily be configured to collect many more.
 Custom application monitoring varies widely depending on your goals and how much information you want to gather.
 This can be 0 or hundreds of metrics.

 There are also many open source tools that can be configured to send metrics to Instrumental, like statsd and telegraf.
 The number of metrics gathered by those tools varies widely and is based on what they measure and how they’re configured.

 The best way to answer this question is to sign up and start sending metrics.
 Every development plan includes 500 free metrics so you try Instrumental without risk.
 Feel free to get in touch with us if you’d like to get a more specific estimate of your potential usage.

 What if I accidentally send too much data?